laravel-json-api/docs/3.0/getting-started/core-concepts.md

 Your Laravel application can have any number of JSON:API compliant APIs.
 We refer to each API as a **Server**.

-You may not use multiple servers: a simple application may only have one server.
+You may opt to not use multiple servers: a simple application may only have one server.
 However, there are a number of use cases where you may decide to implement multiple servers.
 For example: